dmhenaopa/AirBnB_clone/web_static/README.md

 + Create simple HTML static pages
 + Using the style guide
 + But, at the moment with fake contents.
-That means data loaded from anything.
+That means, the data are loaded from anything.
 + We don't use Javascript, only HTML and CSS
-+
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2ODE4MjExMV19
+eyJoaXN0b3J5IjpbLTE5MDgyMjYwODldfQ==
 -->